pippinbarr/chesses/process/process-journal.md

 - Quantum if it can be saved?
 Swaps once I see a bit more how it feels?

 e.g. dropping Mirror and Pawns for sure, and maybe Swaps.

+---

+# Check and checkmate handled, slidy castling is funny, almost done (Monday, 5 August 2019, 16:36PM)

+Did a ton of small work on the game today.
+Essentially I went through making sure the game could detect and respond to checkmate and stalemate.

+Which sounds simple, but of course a number of the games involve weird moves that could get you into or out of check and so I had to rewrite a bunch of stuff so that the code that checks which moves are possible from a position takes this into account.
+It was quite a lot of work and I also refactored bits of the code as I went to make life easier.

+One good thing was clarifying the UI language for invalid versus failed moves.
+It's possible in slots to choose a valid piece but then have it change to something that cannot move, so now the idea is: if you choose a piece that cannot possibly move (taking into account that it could turn into any piece) it shakes.
+If you choose a piece and it turns out afterwards it cannot move, you get a message telling you that.

+Also implemented nice castling for momentum so the rook slides away just like the king.
+It's pretty funny to look at.

+Overall I'm quite happy with how this thing is turning out.
+The chesses themselves are weird and I think probably a bit fun to play with.
+And then the implementation feels relatively solid (other than weird hard-to-reproduce bugs which are the worst).
+Again the benefits of working with established libraries/engines to do a bunch of the heavy lifting that would otherwise have killed me.

+I'd say this will be ready with a day or two more work, so I can schedule it perhaps for two weeks from now?